Johan-Melin/vibe-jam/memory-bank/architecture.md

   - Shadow optimization with camera frustum settings
   - Color temperatures tuned for outdoor environment

+- Vehicle management:
+  - Modular createVehicle() function
+  - Hierarchical structure with parent-child relationships
+  - Organized component references for animation and control
+  - Shadow-casting configuration for all components

 ### Future Architecture Considerations

 As development progresses, the project will likely expand to include:

-- Dedicated modules for game entities (vehicle, zombies)
+- Vehicle movement controls
-- Physics and collision systems
+- Physics and collision detection
-- Input handling
+- Zombie entities and behavior
-- Game state management
+- Game scoring and progression system
 - Asset loading and management